tyson-nw/Neosys/database/sources/SRD/SRD.md

 * Waterskin

 #### Sage
-You have trained to discover secret knowledge, your specialty is discovering the hidden.
+You have trained to discover secret knowledge, your Expertise is discovering the hidden.
 Your pack includes:
 * Clothing, Common
 * Ink Pen
 * Scroll Case